How often should you change the water in your cat fountain?

 Not only are they more convenient than traditional water bowls, but the filtration they use ensures clean water for a longer time.

-Pet fountains give you peace of mind to know that your cat is drinking clean water, but also provide a sense of security for your pet as well.
+Pet fountains give you peace of mind to know that your cat is drinking clean water, but they also provide a sense of security for your pet.

 While your indoor cat won’t refuse a bowl of water just because it’s still, instinctually they do seem to prefer flowing aqua.